IVDA-TXYZ/IVDA_Dash_Project/README.md

 Dash_demos contain tutorial scripts from official website.

-See Formal Code, run 1_Dash_Project.py to get the html look.
+To see our implementation, see Formal Code, run main.py to get the html interface.

-See Project Work Log.md for more information.

 Before you start:

  pip install dash jupyter-dash

-use python file instead of jupyter notebook
+ pip install dash-bootstrap-components

+See https://dash-bootstrap-components.opensource.faculty.ai/docs/components for dbc tutorials and https://dash.plotly.com/ for dash tutorials.